xlak/hapara-delete/README.md

 - LTBEEF
 - Ingot
 ### iBoss
+A network-wide filter, but it can also come with a browser extension.
 Repl.it is apparently blocked by IP on iBoss because it is frequently used to unblock games.
 This is strange because many CS classes depend on Repl.it.
 - Alphabetic